SuperOfficeDocs/superoffice-docs/docs/mirroring/force-resync.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: force_mirroring_resync       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Force resync in prod
+uid: force_mirroring_resync
-description: Force mirroring re-sync in production database # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Force mirroring re-synchronization in a production database
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto               # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Force mirroring re-sync in a production database

 You have set up database mirroring and data was synchronizing as expected, but now it seems to have stopped.
 What do you do?

 There is no GUI to check data in a mirror, so you must use SQL Server Management Studio to inspect the tables.
-Generally, it should be possible to do `select * from <sometable>` in both the customer table and the mirror, and get the same result.
+Generally, it should be possible to do `select * from <sometable>` in both the customer table and the mirror and get the same result.

 If you notice that some tables are not updating as expected, it might be time to force a resynchronization.